How to Taste Luker Chocolate: A Sensory Experience

 A Fino de Aroma chocolate with a delicate balanced flavor and characteristic mild texture.
 Its floral, sweet, roasted notes are accompanied by a mild acidity that give it the typical Fino de Aroma flavor.

 - Extra Dark Chocolate - Peru 72% Dark Chocolate

 This chocolate embodies a strong cocoa flavor, a perfect balance of bitter notes and a subtle sweet tone.
 Fruity notes, slight acidity and citric flavors attribute to the unmistakable character of this dark chocolate as it melts easily in the mouth, fostering an exquisite creamy mild sensation.
 A pleasure for the senses.

 Chocolate Tasting Expert

 Woohoo!
 You now know the perfect route to taste-bud jumpin’ chocolate heaven!
 All 5 of your senses will guide your through properly tasting different types of chocolate.
-If you used our Chocolate Tasting Guide, tell us about your experience on Instagram and Facebook @ifigourmet and @ifiprovisions.
+If you used our Chocolate Tasting Guide, tell us about your experience on Instagram and Facebook @ifigourmet.
 We would love to hear from you, our newest chocolate know-it-all.